boraselcuk/DSA-210-Project/README.md

 2. **Focus** converted to numeric; rows with missing focus values dropped.
 3. **Genre labels** standardized from Turkish free-text into 7 canonical categories: Classical, Lo-fi, Jazz, Pop, Rap / Hip-hop, Rock, Electronic (+ Other).
 4. **Study hours** encoded as an ordered categorical variable; a numeric midpoint version (`study_hours_num`) created for correlation analysis.
-5. **Spotify genres** mapped to the same 7 categories; mean audio features aggregated per genre.
+5. **Spotify genres** mapped to the same 7 categories; Spotify's `study` genre is mapped to Lo-fi as they represent the same acoustic context.
+Mean audio features aggregated per genre.
 6. **Merge:** Music-listener rows in the survey are joined with Spotify group averages on the `genre` key.

 ---